 Toby looks after film programming, booking and licensing, chooses shorts and compiles your support disks, and is in overall charge of the Associates programme.
 Contact him for anything to do with film choices and bookings.
 Get in touch with him if you would like to register as an Associate.

 Christina runs Head Office and administers the Moviola Partner programme.
 If you are a Moviola partner, contact her to book or change dates, if you have a query about your show, in fact for pretty much anything else except film choices.
 She is also responsible for posting out discs to Associates.
 If you are an Associate, contact her if you have a query about disc dispatch.

 Tony came to Moviola from the Chase Manhattan Bank and keeps the Company books in order.
 He maintains the records of Box Office returns and calculates and issues the invoices, so it is to him that you should send your return.
 He also checks the bank account and records payments.
 In addition to this, Tony liaises with the external auditors and calculates and pays the VAT.
-Contact him if you have a query about your invoice.
-You will only hear from Tony if there are any queries on your Box Office returns or payments.

 Vision & Aims

 To be an efficient, accountable, partnership-based, sustainable and best value organisation which provides opportunities for the enjoyment and appreciation of cinema for people living in rural areas of the United Kingdom, and in particular Dorset, Devon, Hampshire, Somerset and Wiltshire, especially for those whose ability to access quality cinema is limited